 Like the Galaxy Note 10 Lite, the S10 Lite has an absolutely gigantic 4,500 mAh battery.
 The Galaxy S10 Plus sports a 4,100 mAh battery and lasted 12:35 on the Tom's Guide Battery Test.
 With a less battery-intensive display, we expect the S10 Lite so turn in an impressive performance — hopefully enough to include it on our list of best phone battery life.

 The Galaxy S10 Lite packs in Qualcomm's Snapdragon 855 chipset but lacks the Galaxy S10 Plus's productivity-oriented storage (256GB) and RAM (up to 12GB) options.
-The S10 Lite offers 6GB or 8GB of RAM and just 128GB of storage — the version available to U.S. shoppers features 8GB of memory.
+The S10 Lite announced in January offers 6GB or 8GB of RAM and just 128GB of storage — the version available to U.S. shoppers features 8GB of memory.

 The Galaxy S10 Lite's battery and processor could put it ahead of the Android competition.
 An ultra-low price would seal the deal.

 We're curious to see how the S10 Lite's cameras, particularly the outlandish 48-MP wide-angle lens and the 5-MP macro lens, stack up against the device's pricier predecessors, especially with the promised software update introducing some of the features that impressed us when we reviewed the Galaxy S20.

-Stay tuned for a full review of the Galaxy S10 Lite.
+Stay tuned for a full Galaxy S10 Lite review.